revosystems/slate/source/includes/_xef-loyalty.md

 ## Tables availability

-Use this method to know if a table is available or not (there is no open order on it)

-`GET tables/{tableId}/available`

-Response

 ```
 {
     "available" : true
 }

 ```

+Use this method to know if a table is available or not (there is no open order on it)

+`GET tables/{tableId}/available`